kamlesh-IY9/Credit-Card-Transactions-Fraud-Detection-by-Afame-Technologies/Readme.md

    cd credit-card-transaction-fraud-detection
    ```

-## Usage

-To utilize the project:

-1. **Open the notebook file:**
+**Usage:**

-   Open the notebook file named "Credit_Card_Transaction_Fraud_Detection.ipynb" in your Jupyter Notebook environment or Visual Studio Code.
+1. Open the notebook file named "Credit_Card_Transaction_Fraud_Detection.ipynb" in your Jupyter Notebook or Visual Studio Code.

-2. **Execute the code:**

-   Follow the instructions within the notebook to execute the code cells and analyze the fraud detection process.
+2. Follow the instructions within the notebook to execute the code cells and analyze the fraud detection process.

 ### Screenshots